lwshanks/First-Resourse/README.md

 <img src="https://imgur.com/1hjEEiL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After creating the Azure account, from the home screen you should select Resource Groups icon, on the next page select "+" Create.
-The next page will prompt you to select your subscription.
+ After creating the Azure account.
+From the home screen you should select the Resource Groups icon,  next select "+" Create.
+The next page will prompt you to select which subscription you would like to use.
 Next name the Resource Group and select a region.
 Select create at the bottom of the screen.
 </p>
 <br />